0x3UH4224D/Glittery/Wiki/manual.md

 The `[extra]` table is meant to contain key/value pairs that is defined by the creator of the template, and these key/value pairs can be accessed from `template.hbs` file.

+---
 ### resources Folder
-This folder stores resources that is only related to this template, can accessed from `template.hbs` file.
+This folder stores resources that is only related to this template, and can be accessed from `template.hbs` file.

+---
 ### template.hbs File
 The main file that every template must have, it's written using [Handlebars templates](https://handlebarsjs.com/), it's meant to describe how to render an HTML page by accessing the template files and the page files